 Guests: More than 750 million guests have passed through the gates of Disneyland since Opening Day, July 17, 1955.
 During the past 63 years, Disneyland has hosted some of the 20th and 21st century’s most prominent dignitaries, including heads of state, U.S. presidents, sports figures and celebrities.

-Work force: The Disneyland Resort work force includes approximately 30,000 cast members.
+Work force: The Disneyland Resort work force includes more than 31,000 cast members.